 When you’re ready to begin adding your custom CSS code, simply remove the message to get started or add your CSS after it.

-You have a few options when editing your stylesheet, and these can be found directly under the editing window:
+You have a few options when editing your stylesheet, and these can be found directly on the right of the editing window:

-- Don’t use [your current theme] CSS, and replace everything with my own CSS. – should be used if you want to start with only the theme’s HTML structure and recreate all of its CSS from scratch.
+- Add-on: when making changes to your site’s design, you can choose to build on the existing theme stylesheet (Add-on CSS), or replace the existing theme’s stylesheet with your own CSS.
+This second option should be used if you want to start with only the theme’s HTML structure and recreate all of its CSS from scratch.
 Refer to the theme’s original stylesheet for reference, and make sure you have all rules/styles accounted for.
 If you are missing certain elements, the public view of the blog may appear skewed.
 Only the CSS code in the editing window will be applied to your blog with this option.

 Previewing and Saving